luntergroup/octopus/README.md

 * CMake 3.5 or greater
 * Optional:
     * Python3 or greater

-Warning: GCC 6.1.1 and below have bugs which affect octopus, the code may compile, but do not trust the results.
-GCC 6.2 should be safe.
+**Warning**: GCC 6.2.1 and below have bugs which affect octopus, the code may compile, but do not trust the results.
+GCC 6.3 and above should be safe.
 Clang 3.8 has been tested.
 Visual Studio likely won't compile as it is not C++14 feature complete.

 #### *Obtaining requirements on OS X*